Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Introducing Honcho's Dialectic API.md

 ## What's a Dialectic API?

 [Honcho](https://honcho.dev) is our platform for personalizing agents to users.
-Currently, it includes [[Honcho; User Context Management for LLM Apps#^a9d0f8|session storage]], BYO context storage, passive [[Loose theory of mind imputations are superior to verbatim response predictions|theory of mind]] user modeling, and *now* an agent deeply coupled to all of that rich user context.
+Currently, it includes [[ARCHIVED; Honcho; User Context Management for LLM Apps#^a9d0f8|session storage]], BYO context storage, passive [[Loose theory of mind imputations are superior to verbatim response predictions|theory of mind]] user modeling, and *now* an agent deeply coupled to all of that rich user context.
 That agent can be called via our Dialectic API to surface user data for use with any cognitive architecture.

 ### How It Works

-In designing an LLM pipeline and an application's cognitive architecture, you'll need to decide where and how to inject personal user context so the task is [[Machine learning is fixated on task performance|not simply completed in a general way]], but in the most appropriate way for [[User State is State of the Art|each specific user]].
+In designing an LLM pipeline and an application's cognitive architecture, you'll need to decide where and how to inject personal user context so the task is [[Machine learning is fixated on task performance|not simply completed in a general way]], but in the most appropriate way for [[ARCHIVED; User State is State of the Art|each specific user]].

 That's when your agent asks Honcho for what it needs in natural language.
 This query can take many forms.
 Some possibilities: